igorArroyo/TFG-de-Igor/readme.md

 To run this project locally, you'll need 3 terminal tabs open.

 **1. Spin up the AI (Ollama)**
 Make sure you have Ollama installed on your machine.
-Go to the `ollama/multimodal` folder and build the custom assistant:
+Go to the `ollama` folder and build the custom assistant:
 ```bash
 ollama create llava-diabetes -f modelfile
 ollama run llava-diabetes